Ronald Magill

 Ronald Edmund Magill (21 April 1920 – 6 September 2007) was an English actor.
 He is best remembered for playing Amos Brearly in the British soap opera Emmerdale from the first episode in 1972 to 1991, and appeared again in this role in 1994 and 1995.

 Early life

-Magill was born in 1920 in Hull, East Riding of Yorkshire.
-The child of two teachers, his father died when he was aged 9 and he then grew up in an orphanage in Birmingham, visiting his mother in Ireland during the holidays.
+Magill was born in 1920 in Hull, East Riding of Yorkshire. the child of two teachers.
+His father died when he was aged nine, and he then grew up in an orphanage in Birmingham, visiting his mother in Ireland during the holidays.
 After leaving school he became a tyre salesman.
-During World War II Magill served in the Royal Corps of Signals and was a member of "Stars in Battledress".
+During the Second World War, Magill served in the Royal Corps of Signals and was a member of "Stars in Battledress".
 In Egypt he helped build a theatre where the company staged plays.

 Stage career

 Following the war, Magill worked with the Arena Theatre Company and rep. In 1961, he spent a year at the Belgrade Theatre in Coventry.
 In 1963, he acted at the Playhouse, Nottingham, where he was later made artistic director and remained there until 1968.
 Magill directed many productions, and also wrote plays and translated others into English.
 He starred in the West End production of The Ruling Class and appeared at the Bristol Old Vic in Death of a Salesman and The Browning Version.
 His first television appearances were in 1969, in the programmes Special Branch and Parkin's Patch, and the following year appeared in the film Julius Caesar.